azerothcore/mod-progression-system/README.md

 </br>
 CONFIG

-[Here](https://github.com/UltraNix/mod_progression-system/blob/master/conf/progression_system.conf.dist#L34) you can set which level brackets should be loaded.
-It'a bitmask, so you can set here multiple brackets to be loaded.
-[Allowed brackets masks](https://github.com/UltraNix/mod_progression-system/blob/master/src/ProgressionSystem.h#L11)

-E.g. If you set 64, it means that scripts/sql files from level 50-59 - Tier B will be loaded.
-If you set 127, then all level brackets up to level 60 Tier 1.
-0 means nothing - none of the scripts/sqls will be loaded.
+[Here](https://github.com/azerothcore/mod-progression-system/blob/main/conf/progression_system.conf.dist#L40-L68) you can set which level brackets should be loaded.
+It's a bool configuration where 0 is deactivated and 1 is activated.
+You can add custom files to Bracket_Custom, they will be executed at the very last, meaning it will load all the previous brackets before loading the custom one.
+The naming convention for this sql file should be progression_custom_%%%% or it won't respect the apply order.

 </br>
 </br>